particle-iot/docs/src/content/support/support-and-fulfillment/faq.md

 If you’d like to return an order you just received, please see the section on returns below.

 ### Q: How do I make a return?
-**A:** Please refer to our [Shipping and Returns Policy](/support/support-and-fulfillment/general-shipping-info/) for information on exchanges, returns, and refunds.
+**A:** Please refer to our [Returns Policy](/support/support-and-fulfillment/returns/) for information on exchanges, returns, and refunds.

 If you’re not satisfied with your Particle product, please [let us know](/support/support-and-fulfillment/menu-base/#form-main) what could be improved!